SaraFarinya/neo-last-will/README.md

 # neo-last-will

-Use the blockchain to empower old people to administer their legacy in a secure and permanent way.
+Use the blockchain to empower old people to administer their legacy in a permanent and lasting way.
+Enable anyone to use smart technology and feel secure about what happens after they are not around anymore.

 <p align="center">
  <img src="https://i.imgur.com/rVA7z2Q.png" width="500" height="500">